sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 * Population - Population
 * Number of cases are is columns where each column is a day

-This data set was converted to
+This data set was converted to something easy to handle
 ![enter image description here](img/Capture.JPG)

 ### Exploratory Visualization